Blue Cave or Kerama Islands? Best Okinawa Snorkeling Spots Compared

 • Do not enter the water if waves are breaking over the reef or entry point.

-• Bring sun protection, water, and a dry towel for after the session.
+• Bring sun protection, drinking water, and a dry towel for after the session.

 The safest Okinawa snorkeling day is not always the sunniest day.
 Calm water, good visibility, and an easy exit point matter more than blue skies.